CasuallyPassingBy/Maths-Notes-md/Notes/Higher Derivatives of Analytic Functions.md

 ### The Fundamental Theorem of Alegebra
 Let $a_0, a_1, \dots, a_n$ be a collection of $n+1$ complex numbers and suppose $n \ge1$ and $a_n \ne 0$.
 Let $p(z) = a_0 + a_1z +\dots a_n z^n$.
 Then there exists a point in $z_0 \in \Bbb C$, such that $p(z_0) =0$ .

+This theorem can be proven using exclusively [[Galois Groups of Polynomials#Fundamental Theorem of Algebra|algebraic tools]].

 **********Cor:********** If $P(x)$ is a polynoomial of degree $n \ge1$ with complex coefficients, then there exists constants $x_1, x_2,\dots, x_k$, and unique positive integers $m_1, m_2, \dots, m_k$, such that $\sum_{i = 1}^k m_i = n$, and

 $$ P(x) = a \prod_{i = 1}^k (x-x_i)^{m_i} $$